 The final day at HMI involved little learning or physical training but was a good practice in patience for the long, arduous bureaucratic formalities expected of an Indian government institute.

 It took 2.5 hours for us to line up and wait for each student to receive a pin, followed by a quick handshake from the president.
-At the end I was certainly glad the “graduation ceremony” was over.
+In the end, I was certainly glad the "graduation ceremony" was over.

 Regardless, as soon as it was, we all enjoyed taking group photos, congratulating each other, and sharing an overall sense of accomplishment.

 Usually, candidates would stay an additional night after graduation and depart the following morning after breakfast.
-However, a couple of us had arranged for an early departure following the graduation, which meant we quickly had to run around the campus for one more bureaucratic task of getting clearance signatures from all offices.
+However, a couple of us had arranged for an early departure following the graduation, which meant we quickly had to run around the campus for a final cut of the red tape to attain clearance signatures from all offices to leave.